EMV Chip Card

 Yes.
 You still need to sign the back of your card.

 You can use your current card until you get your new chip card.
 At that time, activate your new chip card and start using it.
-As a security measure, your old card may be deactivated after we issue your new chip debit card.
+As a security measure, your old card may be deactivated after November 17, 2017.
 Be sure to destroy your old card by cutting it up or shredding it.

 Will I need to update my account information for automatic and recurring payments?